-I gladly give it my endorsement."-B. J. Kirkhuff.
-If you do not derive prompt and satisfactory results from the use of Peruna, write at once to Dr. Hartman, giving a full statement of your case and he will be pleased to give you his valuable advice gratis.
-Address Dr. Hartman, president of the Hartman Sanitarium, Columbus,
+my endorsement."-B. J. Kirkhuff.
+If you do not derive prompt and satisfactory results from the use of man, giving a full statement of your case and he will be pleased to give you his valuable advice gratis.
+Address Dr. Hartman, president of the Hartman Sanitarium, Columbus, Ohio.